FDio/vpp/src/plugins/af_xdp/af_xdp_doc.md

 (4096-bytes on most systems) minus 256-bytes, and they are additional limitations depending upon specific Linux device drivers.
 As a rule of thumb, a MTU of 3000-bytes or less should be safe.
+Furthermore, upon UMEM creation, the kernel allocates a physically-contiguous structure, whose size is proportional to the number of 4KB pages contained in the UMEM.
+That allocation might fail when the number of buffers allocated by VPP is too high.
+That number can be controlled with the `buffers { buffers-per-numa }` configuration option.
+Finally, note that because of this limitation, this plugin is unlikely to be compatible with the use of 1GB hugepages.

 ## Requirements
 The Linux kernel interface must be up and have enough queues before